Protest held in support of woman handcuffed while selling churros inside Brooklyn subway station

+BEDFORD-STUYVESANT, Brooklyn (WABC) -- There was another protest Wednesday at the Broadway Junction subway station in Brooklyn, where a woman selling churros was handcuffed and taken into police custody over the weekend.

-The woman received a summons and was released, but video of the incident went viral and prompted the demonstration.
+Elsa Morochoduchi, 43, received a summons and was released, but video of the incident went viral and prompted demonstrations.

 Much of the encounter with police officers Friday night was caught on cell phone video by subway rider Sofia Newman.